Professional Guide

 Starting from your first year of studies, you can begin gaining professional experience that will help shape your future career.
 Top tech companies usually offer long-term internships to students in their penultimate or final year, as these programs often serve as a pathway to full-time roles.
 However, there are many valuable opportunities available to students in the earlier stages of their degree.

-Focus your search on summer or part-time internships at smaller companies, as well as virtual internships that offer flexibility and practical exposure.
+Focus your search on summer or part-time internships at smaller companies, virtual internships that offer flexibility and practical exposure, and personal AI/app/software development projects.
 These experiences can help you develop key skills, build your resume and begin exploring your interests.

 Formal internships are just one way to gain professional experience.
 You can also explore our exclusive IE Early Careers Programs, join student clubs on campus, participate in events, and get involved in initiatives that align with your interests.
 For more ideas on how to build experience from the start explore the resources below and watch our webinar on "How to Get Experience When You Don't Have Experience."